osmuogar/buildconf/README.md

 # buildconf
-This is a script to ease the build of projects with autoreconf.
+Script to ease the build of projects handled with autotools